-- focus on water efficiency and sustainable sourcing - · deliver projects that minimise water use and positively contribute to local water catchments
+- · focus on water efficiency and sustainable sourcing - · deliver projects that minimise water use and positively contribute to local water catchments - enable our customers and tenants to utilise rain and/or recycled water

 These objectives are integrated into our Sustainability Policy.
 Our water management approach varies across our business units because of the different opportunities that exist for us to influence different aspects during the development and subsequent operation of assets within each asset class.